 School student Eti from Bangladesh wears her new spectacles after receiving eye care from a Women-led Green Vision Center

-Women-Led Green Vision Centers: Brighter days ahead for Eti
+Women-led green vision centers: Brighter days ahead for Eti

 Celebrated on March 8, International Women’s Day is an opportunity to celebrate women’s achievements and raise awareness about gender discrimination.
 At Orbis, we recognize that blindness is a gender issue and are committed to alleviating unequal access to eye care.
 112 million more women than men live with vision loss, including blindness.